 Ian Watson’s side have won one of their opening four games of the Super League season following defeat against St Helens.
 However, The Red Devils ran St Helens close for large periods in similar fashion to Wigan on the opening weekend of the season.

-Salford did get off the mark though in late February with a dominant victory over Hull Kingston Rovers at the AJ Bell Stadium and were extremely unlucky not to come away from Wakefield with at least a point.
+Salford did get off the mark though in late February with a dominant victory over Hull Kingston Rovers at the The Salford Stadium and were extremely unlucky not to come away from Wakefield with at least a point.
 The Red Devils will go into this weekend’s game full of confidence and looking to earn their first points on the road in 2018.

 Castleford started slowly on the opening weekend of the 2018 Betfred Super League season as they were comfortably beaten by current Super League leaders St Helens 46-6.